Wyntuition/go-wasm-scaffold/README.md

 # Scaffold: Front End with WebAssembly and Go

 Follow the steps to stand up a front end powered by WebAssembly and Go in 15 minutes.
+Use it as a starter or to see how WebAssembly and Go work with the DOM.
 A working example is included.

 1. Wire up a new go package (main.go hello world included)